 There are instances when organizations want to add client-specific validations, functionalities or new applications to Maximo Asset Management that don’t exist out-of-the-box.
 Luckily, Maximo caters to this with its add-on methodology and packages can be installed numerous times on different Maximo installations with custom add-on products.

-Why is custom component necessary?
+Why is the custom add-on product feature necessary?

-Sometimes customer-built customizations are lost during the process of installing or rebuilding an add-on product.
+Sometimes customer-built customizations are lost during the process of installing or rebuilding a custom add-on product.
 For example, if the customer is extending their custom classes with other extending products, then those classes will be overwritten by other products once they have been installed, causing the customer customizations to be lost in the process.

 The functionality and integrity of the add-on products can be maintained through the customproduct.xml.

 What is customproduct.xml?

 The customproduct.xml file tells us which Maximo objects we are extending and can also be used to point Maximo installations – updatedb – to the proper database change scripts (dbc) that will then install the product.
 It is vital to register all customizations and add-ons through the customproduct.xml file, otherwise the functionality will be lost during the patching/upgrading stage.

 In order to maintain the customizations, the custom product xml file should be placed in applications\maximo\properties\product folder.
 This customproduct xml file is a uniquely named XML file.